Latent space projections and atlases: A cautionary tale in deep neuroimaging using autoencoders: Appendices

-As an illustrative example, we present in the appendix the distribution of the most relevant AAL regions for the MCIc group obtained through the SAR-corrected correlation analysis, alongside the uncorrected results.
-This comparison reveals that several brain regions—previously identified as highly relevant in the AD group—also emerge as top-ranked for MCIc when applying SAR.
-These regions, however, are absent or appear substantially less important in the uncorrected analysis, suggesting that the lack of statistical control may obscure biologically meaningful patterns.
+As an illustrative example, we present in this appendix the distribution of the most relevant AAL regions for the MCIc group obtained through the SAR-corrected correlation analysis (figure \ref{fig:comparison_MCIc}), alongside the uncorrected results.
+This comparison revealed that several brain regions—previously identified as highly relevant in the AD group—also emerged as top-ranked for MCIc when applying SAR.
+These regions, however, were absent or appeared substantially less important in the uncorrected analysis suggesting that the lack of statistical control may have obscured biologically meaningful patterns.
 This example highlights how SAR can recover and validate subtle but consistent neuroanatomical signals that would otherwise be lost when relying solely on raw correlation values.

-If we run the same analysis based on SHAP features, we obtain similar results, with a clear reduction in SHAP importance for the main regions involved in neurodegeneration \ref{fig:SHAPMCIc}.
-While SHAP provides a robust framework for identifying the most influential regions in a model’s output, it is important to acknowledge its limitations.
+When we ran the same analysis based on SHAP features, we obtained similar results with a clear reduction in SHAP importance for the main regions involved in neurodegeneration (figure \ref{fig:SHAPMCIc}).
+While SHAP provided a robust framework for identifying the most influential regions in a model’s output, it is important to acknowledge its limitations.
 SHAP’s attribution mechanism adjusts for feature interactions and redundancy, which can result in the exclusion of regions that may still exert meaningful influence, especially if their effects are correlated with other features.
-Furthermore, although SHAP refines the selection beyond simple correlation, it remains sensitive to the underlying statistical relationships and does not establish causality.
-Consequently, there is a risk that SHAP may discard regions whose importance is masked by complex dependencies or shared variance, potentially overlooking anatomically relevant areas.
+Furthermore, although SHAP refines the selection beyond simple correlation, it remained sensitive to the underlying statistical relationships and did not establish causality.
+Consequently, there is a risk that SHAP may discard regions whose importance was masked by complex dependencies or shared variance, potentially overlooking anatomically relevant areas.
 This highlights the need for complementary analyses and careful interpretation when using SHAP to prioritize features in neuroimaging studies.